 Faq make good use of qualities

-If you have a clear picture of your qualities, that gives an idea of which people you can work with best, but it also makes it clear why some people provoke irritation.
-This knowledge can help you to form a team, to resolve conflicts, and to supervise a project.
-Besides, a modern CV requires a profile sketch in which you list your qualities one by one.
+Qualities are often properties that we ourselves take very much for granted.
+If you have a clear picture of your qualities, this can give you an idea of which people you can work with best and it can also make it clear why somebody may provoke irritation.
+This knowledge can help you to, for example, form a team, to resolve conflicts or to supervise a project.

 Know your qualities

 All kinds of instruments have been developed over the years to help you to recognise your qualities.
 They function like spectacles that help you to recognise what your strong and your weak points are.
-That enables you to see on which points you need the help of others and how you can improve yourself further in order to get further.
+That enables you to see on which points you need the help of others and how you can develop yourself.
 There are various ways of finding out what your own preferences and qualities are.

 Charting core qualities